colcon/colcon.readthedocs.org/user/what-is-a-workspace.rst

 Software packages
 *****************

-A workspace needs to have the source code of all the software packages to be built.
+To build software packages, a workspace needs the source code of all the software to be built.
 Colcon will search all subfolders of the workspace to look for packages, but an established convention is to put all the packages into a directory called ``src``.
 Let's create a directory for source code.